xrdocs/ncs5500/_tutorials/bgp-evpn-configuration-ncs-5500-part-2.md

 ---
 {% include toc %}

-This post will cover BGP-EVPN based MC-LAG for Multi-Homing of devices.
+This post will cover BGP-EVPN based Multi-Homing of devices.
 Multi-homing is achieved by EVPN Ethernet Segment feature; it offers redundant connectivity and utilizes all the links for active/active per-flow load balancing.
 For EVPN Multi-Homing tutorial, we will leverage EVPN control-plane and ISIS Segment Routing based forwarding that we configured in the [previous post](https://xrdocs.io/ncs5500/tutorials/bgp-evpn-configuration-ncs-5500-part-1/).

 EVPN Ethernet segment is a set of Ethernet links that connects a multi-homed device.
 If a multi-homed device or network is connected to two or more PEs through a set of Ethernet links, then that set of links is referred to as an Ethernet segment.
 Each device connected in the network is identified by a unique non-zero identifier called Ethernet-Segment Identifier (ESI).